nazmulidris/developerlife.com/_posts/2021-03-09-mechanical-keyboard-review.md

 port on the keyboard itself which makes it great to add another peripheral to (Bluetooth mouse dongle) or a YubiKey.

-The customization ability of this keyboard is extremely limited and is similar to a Kinesis Freestyle.
-You can't change any key maps in the default layer, but you can press a sequence of keys on the keyboard to map one key to another in various layers.
+The customization ability of this keyboard is extremely limited and you have to make the changes on, and there's no software like Agent to make this easier.
+You can't change any key maps in the default layer, but you can press a sequence of keys on the keyboard to map one key to another in four other layers.
 This nothing like UHK's Agent, or even the QMK software used by Drop Alt Captain.

+> You can download the MD770 User Manual PDF from this
+> [support](https://www.mistelkeyboard.com/support) page.
+The PDF has information on how to program
+> the keyboard.

 The backlight is very weak.
 It is just not very good.
 I almost wish it didn't come with this feature.
 The Drop Alt Captain wins hands down in a light show competition!
 However this keyboard is